-- The suffix -less usually means without something whilst the suffix -ful usually means to have something.
+- The suffix -less means without something, whereas the suffix -ful usually means to have something.

-- Not all words can be made into adjectives pairs like this.
-It’s best to check your dictionary.
+- However, only few adjectives can be made into opposite pairs like this.

-- The suffix -ish changes nouns and adjectives into adjectives that mean like something.
+- We can add the suffix -ish to nouns and adjectives to change their meaning to like something.

-- For materials we can add -en to nouns to create adjectives that mean made of.
+- For some materials, we can add the suffix -en to create adjectives that mean made of.

 - A wooden chair.

-- When added to a verb, -able creates adjectives that express ability.
+- When added to a verb, the suffix -able creates adjectives that express ability.

 - Is the water drinkable?

-- We double the final consonant in words that have a short stressed vowel before the final consonant.
+- We double the final consonant after a short stressed vowel.

 - sun → sunny

-- A -y at the end of a word changes to to -i.
+- A -y at the end of a word becomes -i.

 - fortune → fortunate